 Not so long ago, a cruise to Antarctica meant roughing it on research vessels but ships have become increasingly luxurious over the past few years.
-And now, the soon-to-launch Scenic Eclipse promises to, well, eclipse, even the very best.
+And now, the soon-to-launch Scenic Eclipse promises to, eclipse the very best.

-The World’s First Discovery YachtTM built by river cruise line Scenic enters service in April 2019 and will have all-suite, all-balcony accommodation (not that you’ll want to sit outside much in Antarctica as it is a bit chilly!), butlers and so many places to eat that over the course of a week you can try a different one every day.
+The world’s first discovery yacht built by river cruise line Scenic enters service in April 2019 and will have all-suite, all-balcony accommodation (not that you’ll want to sit outside much in Antarctica as it is a bit chilly!), butlers and so many places to eat that over the course of a week you can try a different one every day.

 But it’s the exciting things you can do off the ship that make Eclipse extra special.
-Paddle kayaks among icebergs, go snowshoeing, get a bird’s eye view of the continent from a helicopter, even dive below the ocean in a seven-man submarine.
-And, of course, walk through penguin colonies on trips ashore.
+Paddle kayaks among icebergs, go snowshoeing, get a bird’s eye view of the continent from a helicopter, even dive below the ocean in a seven-man submarine and, walk through penguin colonies on trips ashore.

 Ships with up to 500 people can take passengers ashore but Scenic is restricting numbers to a comfortable 200 (outside the Polar regions Scenic Eclipse will carry 228 passengers), so landings can be quick and efficient.
 If weather conditions allow, they may even be able to offer two landings a day.

 Ah yes, the weather.
-Scenic has voyages in the Southern Ocean that link Antarctica with South Georgia and the Falklands or the Chilean Fjords, as well as 16 night cruises that spend six days in the Antarctic Peninsula (you’ll find more about an Antarctica in Depth sailing that’s on sale through ROL Cruise elsewhere in this issue of Blue Horizons) but don’t be surprised that the itinerary only gives you a taste of the things you’ll do during your time there.
+Scenic has voyages in the Southern Ocean that link Antarctica with South Georgia and the Falklands or the Chilean Fjords.
+As well as 16 night cruises that spend six days in the Antarctic Peninsula but don’t be surprised that the itinerary only gives you a taste of the things you’ll do during your time there.